Sky360-Repository/simpletracker-ros2-ui-ws/README.md

 Add your new project to the simple_tracker_launch.py file so that it will launch

-run `./build.sh` to build and launch the project
+run `./build.sh` to build the project run `./launch.sh` to launch the project

 That's it, best of luck!